nRF24/CircuitPython_nRF24L01/docs/examples.rst

 Reading the scanner output
 **************************

+.. hint:: Make sure the terminal window used to run the scanner example is expanded
+    to fit 125 characters.
+Otherwise the output will look weird.

 The output of the scanner example is supposed to be read vertically (as columns).
 So, the following

     | 000